Surfin' (Kid Cudi song)

-"Surfin'" is a song by American rapper Kid Cudi.
+"Surfin" is a song by American rapper Kid Cudi.
 It was released on September 30, 2016, as the lead single from his sixth studio album, Passion, Pain & Demon Slayin'.
-The lyrics were handled by Cudi, while the music was written and produced by Pharrell Williams, who also makes a vocal appearance on the extended outro of the album version of the song.
-The song was later included on Cudi’s first greatest hits album The Boy Who Flew to the Moon, Vol. 1 (2022).
+The song was written alongside Pharrell Williams, who also makes a vocal appearance on the extended outro of the album version of the song.
+The song was later included on Cudi's first greatest hits album The Boy Who Flew to the Moon, Vol. 1 (2022).